+In early 2019, the FDA issued a follow-up rule establishing that certain active ingredients are not allowed to be used in over-the-counter hand sanitizers.
 According to Janet Woodcock, M.D., director of the FDA’s Center for Drug Evaluation and Research, “These products provide a convenient alternative when hand washing with plain soap and water is unavailable, but it’s our responsibility to determine whether these products are safe and effective so that consumers can be confident when using them on themselves and their families multiple times a day.”

 One of many investigations

 This isn’t the first time the FDA has questioned the validity of antibacterial products.
 It issued a similar rule for manufacturers of antibacterial soaps in December 2013.

 At that time, the agency stated there was no evidence these soaps were more effective at preventing illness than washing with regular soap and water.